 Download Xumm, create a PIN, click on "Add Account" and on "Import existing account".

-Now click on "Family Seed" and import the XRP private key you copied at point 2.
+Now click on "Family Seed" and import the XRP private key you copied at during the second step.

 Check the Public address: it must correspond to the one you see on Edge Wallet under your XRP wallet, Request.
 Click "Confirm".

-You can give an Account label useful to recognize it.
+You can give an Account label to help recognize it.

 Sign the disclaimer, warnings & acknowledgments (Please note that, as mentioned by Wietse Wind, using this tool gives you no guarantees & no support).